 Gather all the bills on which you are carrying debt, including credit cards, medical expenses, utilities, phone bills, and vehicle debts.
 Determine your regular monthly expenses like mortgage or rent, food, and transportation.
 With all your relevant financial information, we can work with you to see if a debt consolidation plan is right for you.

 Live Smarter Going Forward

-If you’re approved for a debt consolidation plan, we'll work toward getting your debts paid, improving your credit, and moving forward with a sound savings plan.
+If you’re a good candidate for a debt consolidation plan, we'll work toward getting your debts paid down, which can improve your credit.
+This can also help your ability to move forward with a sound savings plan.